 - Group Dinner at Fischer’s, Baslow Hall

-This morning we drive to Quarry Bank Mill, a rare Georgian cotton mill that is both one of Britain’s most important industrial heritage sites as well as a working mill that produces over 9000m (10,000 yards) of cloth each year.
+This morning we drive to Quarry Bank Mill, a rare Georgian cotton mill that is both one of Britain’s most important industrial heritage sites as well as a working mill that produces over 9000 metres (10,000 yards) of cloth each year.
 Founded in 1784 by a young textile merchant, Samuel Greg, Quarry Bank Mill was one of the first generation of water-powered cotton spinning mills.
 By the 1830s Samuel Greg & Co. was one of the largest cotton manufacturing businesses in Britain with four other mills as well as Quarry Bank.

 This mill reflects the earliest phase of the industrialisation of England, when manufacturing had not yet moved to great industrial cities, but rather occurred where water was plentiful.
 Such early industrial complexes often are built in a fine, simple architectural style not unlike some of the earliest colonial architecture in Australia.
 Our visit here offers a unique opportunity to see the two major sources of power available during the Industrial Revolution.
 The most powerful working waterwheel in Britain illustrates how power can be harnessed to drive machinery.
 A Boulton and Watt type beam engine (c.1830) and an 1880s Horizontal Engine powered by steam bring the past to life.
 Chief Engineer Barry Cook will be on hand to explain how everything operates.
 Time permitting, we also visit the three-hectare (8-acre) ‘Secret Garden’, the Greg family’s lovely, picturesque valley retreat adjoining the mill.
 Recently restored, it has now been opened to the public for the first time.